University Handbook, Appendix K:

 - The report with appendices will be sent to the Faculty Senate Committee on University Planning.
 A copy will be forwarded to the Faculty Senate Academic Affairs Committee for formal review and comment.
 Prior to final recommendation.
 FSCOUP will review the report and these comments when determining the effect of the recommendation on the university as a whole, its mission, and its resources.
 Within a reasonable time, it will forward the report, along with its findings, to the provost for administrative action.

-- The president will make the final decision on whether or not the unit or program will
+- The president will make the final decision on whether or not the unit or program will be discontinued.

 - Rights of faculty affected by discontinuance action